Department 56: Villages

 The brand began with the "Original Snow Village" collection of six houses in 1976.
 Each Department 56 item has its name on the bottom.
 Buildings are also dated, with the year of copyright rather than year of issue.
 The first Original Snow Village pieces were the Mountain Lodge, Gabled Cottage, the Inn, Country Church, Steepled Church, and Small Chalet, and are made of ceramic.
 The collection consists of over 225 pieces, including accessories.

 A sub-series called "Christmas Lane" became a bestseller and includes what one vendor describes as "typical overly decorated homes located on the streets of America during the holiday season".
 In 2011, identical twin brothers Mark and Mac Sockwell won a national contest to have their home and its decorations developed into a new Christmas Lane house.

 The "Heritage Village" Collection consists of several different villages and some sub-collections within each village.
 The first was the porcelain Dickens Village in 1984 with houses depicting the time of Charles Dickens and relating to the stories that he wrote.
 Pieces include The Cottage of Bob Cratchit & Tiny Tim, The Old Curiosity Shop, Nicholas Nickleby, David Copperfield, and Oliver Twist.

 The "New England Village" started in 1986 and depicts the buildings and people of the New England area with its many churches, such as the Old North Church in Boston, lighthouses and farm areas.

 The "Alpine Village" also started in 1986 and remains one of the smaller collections.
 It consists of buildings such as Josef Engel Farmhouse, Besson Bierkeller, Grist Mill and the St. Nickolaus Kirche church.

 The "Christmas in the City" collection, set in the 1930s and 1940s, started in 1987 and consists of such pieces as the Palace Theatre, Toy Shop & Pet Store, Ritz Hotel, Dorothy's Dress Shop, Wong's, and a rare limited edition – Cathedral Church of St. Mark.

 The "North Pole Series" was started in 1990 with the introduction of three houses, Santa's Workshop, Elf Bunkhouse, and Reindeer Barn.
-The collection celebrated its 15th Anniversary in 2005 with the release of five special edition buildings which, when put together, spell "SANTA".
+The collection celebrated its 15th anniversary in 2005 with the release of five special edition buildings which, when put together, spell "SANTA".

 The "Little Town of Bethlehem" was issued in 1987 as a set of twelve pieces.

+"Snow Village Halloween" was introduced in 1998 with a Haunted Mansion.

 In May 2016, Department 56 introduced two entirely new villages "First Frost" and "Holiday In The Woods".

+As of June 2023, Department 56 reported use of ten licensed brands among its current products: Harry Potter, The Nightmare Before Christmas, Disney, National Lampoon's Christmas Vacation, The Grinch, Game of Thrones, Peanuts, A Christmas Story, Ghostbusters, and Elvira Mistress of the Dark.